kwojc/Ruby-Implementations-Performance-Test/README.md

 In output.csv you can find rows with format: test name;ruby platform;ruby version;time spent in test (float)

+Want to display results?
+Run rails server, google charts will do the job :confetti_ball:

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND